Guy smiling and playing piano

 Traits of “High-Functioning” or High-Masking Autism in Females

-Autistic people who can easily mask their autistic traits are sometimes called “high-functioning.”
-The term “high-functioning autism” is problematic and offensive in reference to autism in general.
+Autistic people who easily mask their autistic characteristics are sometimes called “high-functioning,” but the term is outdated and offensive in reference to autism in general.
 First, it is demeaning to people who have more support needs and implies that they are “low-functioning,” or less-than.
-Some autistic people on social platforms have compared functioning labels as if human beings are being equated to a piece of machinery (e.g., This car is not functioning.
+Some autistic people on social platforms have compared functioning labels to human beings being equated to a piece of machinery (e.g., This car is not functioning.
 This computer is not functioning).
 It’s not a kind way to refer to real people living human experiences.
-Second, it implies that people who mask their autistic traits do not still have those traits.
-It also takes away from the experiences of autistics who may outwardly appear to have lower support needs, but are very much still experiencing valid and significant struggles that people don’t recognize.
-"High-functioning autism” in women is something that absolutely deserves discussion.
-However, it can be framed in a better way.
-High-masking is a more accurate term; it captures the way autistic individuals can conceal the signs of autism.
-High support needs and low support needs are some alternative terms to functioning labels, even though they still don’t capture the complexity of their experiences on the spectrum.
-It is vital to challenge outdated terms while shedding light on the complex and diverse experiences of autistic women.
-Overall, the best way to describe someone is to do exactly that — describe who they are, their individual strengths, differences, challenges, likes, dislikes, needs, and behaviors, without relying on a judgment-based label about how much they can or cannot achieve.
+Second, it implies that people who mask their autistic traits do not have those traits.
+It also takes away from the experiences of autistics who may outwardly appear to have lower support needs, but are very much still experiencing valid and significant struggles internally that people don’t recognize.

 Traits of “high-functioning” or high-masking autism in women